bennysuf/phase-3-sinatra-react-project/README.md

 # My Phase-3 Project - Twidler Backend

 ## What my project is:
        Think unnamed social media platforms suck? too political?
 UI isn't very good?
-    Let me introduce you to Twidler, a social media app that allows you to have fun with your friends by posting your thoughts and seeing your friends.
+    Let me introduce you to Twidler, a social media app, unrelated to a certain big tech giant, that allows you to have fun with your friends by posting your thoughts and seeing your friends.

 ## How to start it up:
     Clone the repository and open it in your terminal.